 Throughout his ongoing land access journey, Tim invested effort and time to find the resources and people that helped him access land.
 He also built his farm business, which had its first full year CSA in 2017.

 He feels like all the planning has been paying off, and is grateful for the people he’s worked with.
-In a couple years, Tim hopes to become a landowner and for his family to enjoy many years to come on their farm.
+Soon, Tim hopes to become a landowner and for his family to enjoy many years to come on their farm.

 Discover your own story